Skip to Content

 6. Dogs are not allowed to run around on athletic playing fields for recreational purposes.

-7. Service animals may or may not be allowed in certain laboratory settings.
-Individuals with service animals who require their assistance in any lab setting may consult with the ADA Compliance Coordinator or ODS prior to attendance (refer to UPPS No. 01.04.08, Service Animals for more information).
+7. Service animals may or may not be allowed in certain laboratory settings due to safety or contamination risks.
+Individuals requiring service animal access in lab settings should consult with the ADA Compliance Coordinator or DS prior to attendance (refer to UPPS No. 01.04.08, Service Animals for more information).

 6. REPORTING STRAY AND WILD ANIMALS

 2. If an animal, such as a raccoon or bat is found inside a building, the animal must be isolated in a room by closing doors behind it.
-People must stay away from that animal, and they must not approach the animal to try and remove it.
+Individuals must stay away from the animal and not approach the animal to try and remove it.
 Only trained staff are allowed to capture, release, or relocate the animal to another location.

-3. If an animal has bitten, scratched or had direct physical contact with a person, it is recommended that the person seek immediate medical attention.
+3. If an animal has bitten, scratched or had direct physical contact with a person, it is recommended that the person seeks immediate medical attention.

 4. The incident needs to be reported to EHSREM, especially if an employee is injured while performing work duties.